 Controlled Access

 Certain studies (e.g., qualitative or mixed-methods projects) may generate scientific data that are challenging to de-identify or still pose privacy risks even when data are de-identified due to the presence of information that can allow inferences to be made about a research participant’s identity.
 For example, imaging data, rich clinical/phenotypic data, transcripts from focus groups or in-depth interviews, ethnographic observations, audio recordings of deliberative community-based engagements, social media posts, etc. may need special protections to ensure participant privacy.
-In these instances, selecting a repository with a controlled-access mechanism may be the most appropriate option to ensure the protection of participants in the study.
+In these instances, selecting a data repository with a controlled-access mechanism may be the most appropriate option to ensure the protection of participants in the study.

 Data Collection

-• Limit information collected to only what is necessary to address the research question(s)
+- Limit information collected to only what is necessary to address the research question(s)

-• Avoid collecting superfluous identifiable information (including electronic identifiers) unless it is necessary for your research
+- Avoid collecting superfluous identifiable information (including electronic identifiers) unless it is necessary for your research

-• For example, Qualtrics collects IP addresses by default, which is considered by some IRBs and international standards to be personally identifiable information.
+- Example: Qualtrics collects IP addresses by default, which is considered by some IRBs and international standards to be personally identifiable information.
 Settings can be changed to "Anonymize Response" to prevent Qualtrics from collecting IP addresses.